Christo Albertyn Smith

 Christo Albertyn Smith (1898–1956) was a South African botanist.
 He co-wrote a definitive dictionary of common names of South African plants, although it was only published after his death.

 Education and career

 Smith was born in Boksburg, South Africa in 1898.
 He completed his BSc in 1920 at the University of Stellenbosch after which he worked as a high school biology teacher (1921–1924).
 He joined the professional staff of the Division of Plant Science of the National Herbarium in Pretoria in 1925 and became Botanical Liaison officer at the Kew Herbarium in London from 1928 to 1931.
 During his career he collected 4600 samples of flora including Crassulaceae, Fabaceae, Amaranthaceae, Vitaceae, Asteraceae, Celastraceae, Scrophulariaceae, Brassicaceae, Scilloideae, Oleaceae, Geraniaceae, Poaceae, Portulacaceae and Rutaceae, most of which were stored in Pretoria and Kew.
+He resigned from his post in Pretoria in 1931 when he was "found guilty of appropriation from the Herbarium,” having taken over 1,000 specimens, portions of specimens, drawings and letters from Kew to Pretoria.